-Two (or more) parties may choose to have a formal pact whereby a smaller party does not have membership in Cabinet, but has publicly agreed in writing to support another party in government for a limited period in exchange for specific policy concessions from the government.
-The minority governments in Ontario (1985-1987) and British Columbia (2017-2020) are examples of this type of arrangement.22
+Two (or more) parties may choose to have a formal pact whereby, despite not being represented in Cabinet, a smaller party publicly agrees in writing to support another party in government for a limited period in exchange for specific policy concessions from the government.
+In the 44th Parliament, an agreement of this type between the Liberal minority government and the NDP, entitled Delivering for Canadians Now: A Supply and Confidence Agreement, lasted just over two years.21 At the provincial level, there are several examples of this type of arrangement, including the minority governments in Ontario (1985-1987) and British Columbia (2017-2020 and 2024-present).22

-Another option is to form an informal alliance or an agreement with another party, without any written commitment.
+Another option is to form an informal alliance or reach an agreement with another party, without any written commitment.
 This is not as formal as a coalition and does not result in members of another party joining Cabinet.
-According to Peter Dobell, the 1972 informal alliance between the federal Liberals and the NDP meant that "every policy proposal, all legislation, was discussed between representatives of the two parties...only when agreement had been reached did the government proceed to introduce a bill."23
+According to Peter Dobell, Founder of the Parliamentary Centre, the 1972 informal alliance between the federal Liberals and the NDP meant that "[e]very policy proposal, all legislation, was discussed between representatives of the two parties. ...
+Only when agreement had been reached did the government proceed to introduce a bill."23

-Minority governments can also deal with the situation by governing on a case-by-case basis, "where the government makes a separate accommodation with the opposition parties on each bill."
-24
+Minority governments can also deal with the situation by governing on a case-by-case basis, "where the government makes a separate accommodation with the opposition parties on each bill."24

-4.2.6 Does a government (Cabinet) have full and complete authority during an election, before a new government is sworn in?
+4.2.6 Does a Government (Cabinet) Have Full and Complete Authority During an Election Before a New Government Is Sworn In?